SD-github21/Pewlett-Hackard-Analysis-Folder/README.md

 ![image](https://user-images.githubusercontent.com/85533099/135701887-60343304-38f9-461b-9623-b3aafec8f188.png)

-- A Mentorship Eligibility title was created to generate a list of current employees born in 1965 who would be eligible to participate in a mentorship program to assist with transitioning newly-hired employees.
+- A Mentorship Eligibility table was created to generate a list of current employees born in 1965 who would be eligible to participate in a mentorship program to assist with transitioning newly-hired employees.
 This table contains a total of 1,549 employees.
 Below is a sample of the first 10 records in this table:

 ![image](https://user-images.githubusercontent.com/85533099/135702770-c82108f8-1c0f-46e9-9da7-7159882fba9a.png)